Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 - Best for: Luxury seekers, couples

-- Known for: High-end resorts, Spinalonga island
+- Known for: High-end resorts, Spinalonga island, scenic harbour

 - Atmosphere: Sophisticated, exclusive